glee38/glee38.github.io/_posts/2016-04-21-Meaningful-Code-Sinatra.md

   + includes tagline, projects, our cause, donate, edit your profile
 3. Your Projects
   +  View projects
-    +  Can click on project to see:
+    a.
+Can click on project to see:
       +  title
       +  description
       +  due date
       +  current developers working on said project
-    +  Manage your projects
+    b.
+Manage your projects
-    +  Delete your projects
+    c.
+Delete your projects
-    +  Projects due today, open, and closed
+    d.
+Projects due today, open, and closed
   +  Manage projects
   +  Delete projects
 3. Messages